jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [Cromwell](https://en.wikipedia.org/wiki/Cromwell_(film))._

 Now Charles had to stand before these misguided, sinning, want-to-be player gods.

-And he said this:
+With all this running through his main, Charles said this:

 > Truly I desire their (the people's) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things... therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God...I go from a corruptable to an incorruptable crown where no disturbance can be, no disturbance in the world.

-Charles spoke his word so eloquently everyone was impressed.
+Charles spoke his words so eloquently everyone was impressed.
 He was rarely so clear and passionate.

 Charles died happy, knowing the angels around his shoulders, killed his gremlin before lifting him up to Heaven to be with his holy father.
 I must say I'm happy for him.
 It is heavenly to say what's on your mind.

 But in truth, there were no angles and no gremlins.
 Stuttering is an anxiety disorder.
 So what really happened is amazing.

 What should have been extremely stressful, the crowds, the soldiers, his lost royalty, and his chopping block; were Charles' freedom.
 He was 100 percent positive nobles had the divine right to rule.
+The matrix is just.

-Everyone else had gone mad, and why should anyone be anxious around madmen who've already committed to murdering you?
+Everyone had gone mad to say otherwise, and why should anyone be anxious around madmen who've already committed to murdering you?
 Why be anxious around people who'll never get it?
 Without any interaction possible, Charles' last words was basically talking to himself, or to one of his dogs.

 We do our best to understand history with songs, books, and images.
 But we can't time travel.
 Nor can go into Julius Caesar's or Cleopatra's minds and fully understand their motives.

 But, by luck or good fortune, I can go into Charles' mind at this historic moment.
 And one of history's most evil Antagonist Kings was a completely moral man.
 He had no hate in his heart.
-In fact, it was his morality that killed the gremlin.
+In fact, it was his geniune morality that killed the gremlin.

 It's the only way he could have spoken a word on that scaffold.